Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 a.
 Manual Review of Model Outputs

-- Identifying Inaccuracies: Reviewers corrected any inaccuracies or inconsistencies in the LLM’s outputs, ensuring the highest level of data fidelity.
+- Identifying Inaccuracies: Reviewers corrected any inaccuracies or inconsistencies in the LLM's outputs, promoting higher levels of data fidelity.

 - Providing Feedback for Retraining: Corrections and observations from the human review process were used to further train and refine the model, enhancing its accuracy and adaptability to various transcript formats.